RainbowwPhoenixx/TetrX/README.md

-# TetrX - Yet another Tetris clone
+# TetrX - A Tetris AI and its crummy client

-This project emerges from my previous Tetris project written in Pascal.
-I decided to move to C for convenience and much better compatibility with all systems.

-Switching to C is also an opportunity to :
-- Learn this programming language
-- Learn from the past and produce a much more usable Tetris clone
-- Get used to proper and thorough programming, by writing code that is as flexible as possible
-- Eventually learn AI and multithreading techniques by producing a Tetris AI with this project
+This project is an AI that is designed to play Tetris versus, even though the client is singleplayer only.
+This project presently only compiles and runs on linux, and needs SDL2 to compile (SDL is currently only used for getting inputs from a human player).

-## How to play ?
+## How to use ?

 - Clone the project in whatever directory you like
 - `cd` into the directory
 - Run the command `make TetrX` to compile the program
-- To launch the game run `./bin/TetrX <bot|human>`.
+- To launch the game run `./bin/TetrX <bot|human>`
+- When the bot has been run at least once, a logging file and a weights file will appear.
+- You can launch another terminal with the logs produced by the bot by running `make view_log`
+- You can modify the weights used in the evaluation function by opening *weights.txt* and editing the values

 ## To do
+Note : These are used by me to track my progress, are in no particular order, and do not garantee that they will eventually be implemented.
 ### General
 - Make the ncurses library be linked statically for compatibility with computers where ncurses is not installed
 - Make SDL be linked statically for the same reason